 Lay’s in the Underground

-It might sound surprising but the well-known brand of potato chip varieties, Lay’s, also uses ambient marketing for their campaigns.
+It might sound surprising, but Lay's well-known brand of potato chip varieties also uses ambient marketing for their campaigns.
 This indicates that both small and large companies use this type of marketing.

 Nescafé’s Instant Connections and Pop-up Café